 If you have had a significant life transition such as a change in employment, marital status or residence over the past year or more, you'll want your insurance to reflect those changes.
 Confirm that your insurance still provides sufficient assets and personal protection.
 Also, if the values of some assets have changed, you may need to update the applicable policies.

 9. Request a copy of your credit report annually

 Did you know you are entitled to one free credit report from each of the three major credit reporting bureaus each year?
 It's important to review your credit report each year for accuracy, as errors can ultimately cost you a loan, result in higher interest rates or disqualify you from a job.
 Although ranges vary depending on the credit scoring model, generally credit scores from 580 to 669 are considered fair; 670 to 739 are considered good; 740 to 799 are considered very good; and 800 and up are considered excellent.2

 You may order a copy of your credit report online at annualcreditreport.com or by calling 1-877-322-8228.
 While you can order all three free credit reports at one time, we recommend staggering them out over the course of the year.
-Keep an eye out for anything that looks suspicious, such as a new credit inquiry or a new account and contact the credit bureau directly if you notice any issues.
+Keep an eye out for anything that looks suspicious, such as a new credit inquiry or a new account and contact the credit bureau directly to correct any issues.

-Updating your financial plan effectively takes time and expertise.
-Contact your SVB Private Wealth Advisor for best practice advice.
-As your primary contact, your Wealth Advisor helps guide and connect you with the professionals needed to optimize your wealth strategy to maximize returns.
+An effective financial plan requires some thought and expertise.
+Contact your SVB Private wealth advisor for best practice advice.
+As your primary contact, your wealth advisor helps guide and connect you with the professionals needed.
 At SVB Private, we are here to help you with your personal financial planning at every life stage.